 Course Description: This course takes a nuanced look at the critical aspects of the human resource management function within sports organizations.
 It focuses on the key groups (professinal workers, volunteers and clients) that comprise human resources in sports and present conceptual guidelines for matching managerial processes with individual differences between these groups.
 It explains how to tailor human resource practices to fit each sport organization's particular goals, products, markets and technologies.
 Grounded in business management and applied sport psychology scholarly literature, this course is divided into four parts.
 Part I outlines the unique and common characteristics of the three groups in human resources: volunteers, professional and clients.
 Part II discusses differences among people and how they affect behaviour in sport organizations.
 It covers human resource issues related to abilities, personality, values and motivation.
 Part III explores significant organizational processes in the management of human resources including job design, staffing, leadership, performance appraisal, reward systems and organizational justice.
-Finally, Part IV discusses two significant outcomes expected of human resource practices: satisfaction and commitment in relation to overall human resource policy
+Finally, Part IV discusses two significant organization to overall human resource policy